Comprehensive Leather Boot Care: A Guide to Longevity and Style

 Why Condition Your Boots?

 Leather is skin and needs moisture to stay flexible.
-Conditioning prevents cracking, keeps leather soft, and can even enhance its color.
+Conditioning prevents cracking, keeps leather soft, and enhances color.

 What You Need:

-- Leather conditioner (leather cream, leather lotion, leather oil, or beeswax-based conditioner)
+• Leather conditioner (cream, lotion, oil, or beeswax-based)

 How to Condition:

-- Buff Off Excess: Use a clean, dry cloth to gently buff the surface, removing any extra product.
+5. Buff Off Excess: Use a dry cloth to buff the surface.

 Step 3: Waterproofing